All Episodes

 I will not stand by silently when their integrity is unfairly attacked.

-The men and women we're not attacking their integrity.
+We're not attacking their integrity.

 My thing is you need to go after everybody with the same thing.

-That's my it issue with this.
+That's my issue with this.

 That's my thing.

-So, was this political?
+So was this political?

-Yes, it inherently was political because a political person pulled the trigger.
+It inherently was political because a political person pulled the trigger.

-If this had happened, by the way, under Trump, and this had been Trump going after Obama.
+If this had happened, by the way, under Trump, and this had been Trump going after Obama, I would have said the same thing.

-It would be it would be political, right?
+It would be political, right?

-So people say, Oh, there's bias, whatever.
+So people say, oh, there's bias, whatever.

 I would have said the exact same shit that I'm saying right now.

-Here's the here's the spoiler alert.
+Here's the spoiler alert.

-He didn't do it to Obama, he didn't do it to Bill Clinton.
+He didn't do it to Bill Clinton.

-He could have, he had the same reason.
+He had the same reason.

-He didn't even do it to Hillary, exactly.
+He didn't even do it to Hillary.

-And she's not a she was not a former president.
+And she was not a former president.

-He could have done it to her, but he didn't do it because I mean, you know, it looks very bad to go after a political opponent and using uh leveraging law enforcement to your advantage.
+He could have done it to her, but he didn't do it because I mean, you know, it looks very bad to go after a political opponent and using leveraging law enforcement to your advantage.

 She had documents at one point.

-She was secretary, she was she was a secretary, right?
+She was, she was a secretary, right?

 She was an officer, right?

-You could have raided her house, you could have found some documents she didn't turn over, but he did not do that.
+You could have found some documents she didn't turn over, but he did not do that.

 Yep.